 Inside Brady’s apartment, police found luggage tickets that led them to two suitcases in Manchester Central Station.
 They contained photos of Leslie Ann Downey being tortured along with audiotapes of her pleading for her life.
 Other photos depicted Hindley and Brady in a desolate area of England known as Saddleworth Moor.
 There, police found the body of John Kilbride.

 The Moors Murderers were convicted and sentenced to life in prison in 1966.
-Their notoriety continued after it was revealed that a guard at Holloway women's prison had fallen for Hindley and had an affair with her.
-For his part, Brady continued to confess to other murders, but police have been unable to confirm the validity of his confessions.
+Their notoriety continued after it was revealed that a guard at Holloway women’s prison had fallen for Hindley and had an affair with her.
+For his part, Brady continued to confess to other murders.